WebKit/Documentation/docs/Other/WebKit Contributor Meetings/WebKit Contributor Meeting 2022.md

 - One of Igalia's biggest areas of work is WPE for Android
 - Driven by having so many embedded devices running Android
 - Completed Android WebView compat for a subset of APIs, hardware acceleration for media playback (decoding only, not encoding), PSON (important for security), fullscreen support, 64-bit ARM target support, lots of refactoring
-- JavaScriptCore work: off-thread compilation, 32-bit platform-related work including WASM signalling memory
+- JavaScriptCore work: off-thread compilation, 32-bit platform-related work including WASM signaling memory
 - Web Platform work: GamePad API (for a customer that wants to support gaming on embedded device), HTML interactive form validation, Layer-Based SVG engine, WebSpeech API (still in progress), :focus-visible, ARIA attribute reflection
 - QA work: 2 new Ubuntu 22 bots, new bot to build with clang, Raspberry Pi bot
 - Interop 2022 (cross-browser project with focus areas for improving interop): as of Mon Nov 7, Safari is on top (after starting the year at the bottom).
 All browsers have significantly improved over the year, from ~60% to ~80%.
 Many contributions, not just from Igalia